dishonesthips/slackdblog/README.md

 And that's it (barring a bunch of other, less structural complexities).
 All that's left now is to write the library.
 Luckily, I already did that for you and you can find it on [GitHub](https://github.com/azohra/SlackDB) and [Hexdocs](https://hexdocs.pm/slackdb/0.1.0).

 Dope.
 Now we can make our acronym bot and have users directly interact with our database.
-Croudsource of Truth.
+Crowdsource of Truth.

 written by: Borna Houmani-Farahani